Biosecurity & Antarctic photography

 It goes without saying that Antarctica is a cold environment.
 Even in summer, temperatures are regularly below freezing, especially if you travel in the shoulder months of November and March.
 It becomes evident very quickly just how much shorter batteries last in the cold environment.

-If you can, bring extra batteries and try to keep the charged batteries close to your skin during the day to stop them from leaking power.
+If you can, bring extra batteries and try to keep the charged batteries close to your skin during the day to stop them from draining power.

 You should also consider bringing extra memory cards.
 Not only do memory cards frequently malfunction, but if you have an epic wildlife encounter, you’ll take a lot more pictures than you expect.
 You really do not want to run out of memory just when humpback whales are surfacing next to your zodiac.